Crash Count for AD 59

 A deadly crash unfolded late at night on Flatbush Avenue at Avenue U in Brooklyn.
 According to the police report, a motorcycle and a fire apparatus collided.
 The 30-year-old motorcycle driver was ejected and killed, suffering crush injuries to his entire body.
 Five occupants in the fire truck, including its driver, were not seriously hurt.
 The police report lists 'Unsafe Speed' as a contributing factor in the crash.
 The motorcycle driver was unlicensed.
 The report notes the use of a helmet by the motorcyclist, but only after citing unsafe speed as a factor.
 No pedestrians or cyclists were involved.
 The toll: one life lost, a city street marked by violence.

-A sedan hit a 68-year-old woman crossing Flatlands Avenue with the signal.
-She suffered a head wound and severe bleeding.
-The driver failed to yield.
-The crash left her in shock.
-The intersection bore the mark of violence.
+A sedan hit a 68-year-old woman crossing Flatlands Ave with the signal.
+She suffered head injuries and severe bleeding.
+Driver failed to yield.
+Impact was left front bumper.
+Danger at the intersection was clear.

 SUV Backs Into Path of Oncoming Motorcycle